Mike Parson: Tenure

-Parson was sworn in along with Governor Eric Greitens on January 9, 2017.
+Parson was sworn in on January 9, 2017, along with Governor Eric Greitens.
 Noting that the lieutenant governor's office had not been upgraded in the past 12 years, Parson approved $54,000 in remodeling and renovation costs during his first two months in office.

 In 2017, Parson sought a $125,000 increase to his $463,000 budget, which included $35,000 to reimburse him for travel mileage during state business.
 He also sought $10,000 for out-of-state travel.
-In 2018 he asked for an additional $25,000 to pay for a part-time personal driver but decreased his overall budget request to $541,000.
-In response to criticism, his office routinely stated that his office and salary was the smallest of any statewide elected Missouri official's.
+In 2018, he asked for an additional $25,000 to pay for a part-time personal driver but decreased his overall budget request to $541,000.
+In response to criticism, his office routinely stated that his office and salary was the smallest of any statewide elected Missouri official.

 Parson was the only statewide elected official to accept gifts from a lobbyist in his first six months in office, reporting $2,752 in meals and gifts.
 Parson's predecessor, Peter Kinder, also accepted gifts.

 After allegations of improper care at the Missouri Veterans Home in St. Louis, first reported by the St. Louis Post-Dispatch in October 2017, Parson's office launched an investigation.

 On February 22, 2018, Greitens was indicted on felony invasion of privacy charges.
-The indictment came a month after he disclosed an extramarital affair, which only increased speculation that Parson could succeed Greitens should he step aside or be removed.
+The indictment came a month after Greitens disclosed an extramarital affair, which only increased speculation that Parson could succeed Greitens should he step aside or be removed.

 Low-income housing tax credit industry

 On December 19, 2017, Parson voted to keep a $140 million state tax credit intended for developers of low-income housing.
 Greitens had appointed members to the Missouri Housing Development Commission who opposed the Low-Income Housing Tax Credit (LIHTC) program, and had publicly called the program "a special interest scheme that makes insiders rich."
 Parson and then-state treasurer Eric Schmitt were the only members to vote to keep the tax credit.
 Before the commission's vote, Greitens had publicly opposed the tax credit, after a bipartisan audit of the program showed that only 42 cents of every dollar were being spent on low-income housing.
-The Columbia Tribune reported in 2017 that Parson and Schmitt were "among the top 10 Republican recipients developer contributions over the past 10 years."
+In 2017, the Columbia Tribune reported that Parson and Schmitt were "among the top 10 Republican recipients developer contributions over the past 10 years."